HOLOCAUST SURVIVOR PROGRAM

 Key moments in this video:

-• The tragic loss of her father to starvation and cold.
+• The murder of her father and great-grandmother

 Learn more about the Holocaust here.